zackedwards/SlackOff-Bot/UserStories.md

 Story points: 4
 Author: William Escamilla

-* [ ] US4: As a hard working user of slack, if I or a member of my team requests too many distractions I want the bot to tell them to focus before they receive a distraction so that we stay on task and don’t abuse the distractions.
+* [ ] US4: As a user I want a large database of distractions to pull from so they don't become repetititve.
 Story points: 8
-Author: Zack
+Author: Zack Edwards

 * [x] US5: As a hard worker, I want to directly call the bot to give me a specific distraction(website, quote, video, joke).
 Story Points: 4